-Christmas is my favorite time of the year.
+Christmas is my favourite time of the year.

-I love the snow, mince-pies, Christmas trees, presents, movies and of course the same old games you play on the special day every year (charades, monopoly and scrabble are some personal favorites).
+I love the snow, mince-pies, Christmas trees, presents, movies and of course the same old games you play on the special day every year (charades, monopoly and scrabble are some personal favourites).

 However I’ve got one little bug bear…

 Do we really have to start the ‘Christmas build up’ in late October early November!
 I mean come on.
 It seems as soon as the days start turning into nights and there’s a little frost on your car window the media begin to bamboozle you with adverts for the “NEW SPECIAL GIFT THIS FESTIVE YEAR!”